FocusLearn: Fully-Interpretable, High-Performance Modular Neural Networks for Time Series: -- An Attention Modular Network

-We introduce an interpretable modular network that uses attention for feature selection of time series. \qqmn is in the same category as interpretable additive models such as NAM and SPAM, and it is an extension of NAM.
-Although NAM is able to provide both feature importance and depictions of model decision as explanations, its performance is not comparable to non-interpretable models.
-Despite the fact that SPAM claims to benchmark such models, it offers only features importance explanations. \qqmn performs better than NAM and provides explanations like NAM which are easier to understand than those of SPAM.
-To achieve this, \qqmn uses attention for feature selection inspired by AFS and MFS.
-Learning only the most salient features has been shown to be a useful method for improving interpretability and allocating learning capacity more effectively \cite{Cao2021MFS, Gui2019AFS}.
-Interpretability in \qqmn is provided by the attention mechanism along with the computation of the time series prediction being simply a linear combination of interpretable modular networks.
-Predictive performance is improved by identifying relevant features and ignoring features that do not contribute to the output.
+\qqmn\footnote{\url{https://github.com/qisuqi/FocusLearn}} is in the category of interpretable additive models, such as NAM and SPAM.
+Although, like \qqmn, NAM can provide both feature importance and explanation plots for model outcomes, its predictive performance can be poor (see Section IV).
+SPAM addresses the issue of performance but only offers feature importance explanations.
+As a result, the goal of this research was to develop a model that performs better than NAM while maintaining NAM's level of explainability.
+To accomplish this, inspiration was taken from AFS and MFS, where an attention mechanism is used for feature selection.
+Learning only the most salient features has been shown to be a useful method for improving interpretability and for allocating learning capacity more effectively \cite{Cao2021MFS, Gui2019AFS}.
+The entirety of the inference path of \qqmn is interpretable since the computation for prediction is simply a series of linear combinations of interpretable networks.
+Predictive performance is improved, not by making that step nonlinear, but from a better selection of features using attention to learn the modular networks and to ignore features that have no contribution to the model.

-\subsection{Recurrent Neural Network}
+\subsection{Recurrent Neural Network (\rnn)}